civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_alterBarcode.md

 ## Summary

-This hook allows one to modify the content that is encoded in barcode.
+This hook allows you to modify the content that is encoded in barcode.

+## Availability

 Available in 4.4+.

 ## Definition